flingmycow/flingmycow/README.md

 ## Hi, I'm Fumi 👋

 I'm a Customer Engineer specialising in Smart Analytics at Google Cloud.
 I used to be a data engineer where I primarily used Python and SQL to write scripts and data pipelines for creating clean, reuseable datasets.
 I have also _dabbled_ with basic web development and devops.
-Technical things aside I am passionate about D&I, love reading, cooking delicious food, games, silly cartoons and cute stuff.
+Technical things aside I love reading, travelling, cooking delicious food, board games, silly cartoons and cute stuff.

 😄 Pronouns: she/her